-The corner plot resulting from the MCMC merging of methodologies through joint group affiliations is seen in Figure~\ref{fig:mcmc_groups}.
+The corner plot resulting from the MCMC merging of methodologies through joint group affiliations is shown in Figure~\ref{fig:mcmc_groups}.
 The constraints on the unions with FP and TF are robust because the intersections are numerous and can involve groups with many distance measurements.
 The constraints with SBF are reasonably good although intersections are limited because individual SBF measures have high accuracy.
-The constraints are weakest in the connection with the currently limited SNII methodology.
+The constraints are weakest in the connection with the currently limited SN II methodology.